plumming/dx/docs/dx_get_prs.md

 ### Options

 ```
   -m, --me             Show all PRs that are created by the author
   -q, --query string   JMESPath query filter
       --quiet          Hide the column headings
       --retrigger      Retrigger failed PRs
       --review         Show PRs that are ready for review
-      --show-dependabot   Show dependabot PRs (default: false)
+      --show-bots      Show bot account PRs (default: false)
-      --show-on-hold      Show On Hold PRs (default: false)
+      --show-hidden    Show PRs that are filtered by hidden labels (default: false)
 ```

 ### Options inherited from parent commands